abhsrivastava/abhsrivastava.github.io/_posts/2017-10-27-Replace-SprayTestKit-With-Custom-DSL.md

 header-img: "img/saturn-bg4.jpg"
 ---

-I work on a Scala application which has several hundered test cases written in [SprayTestKit][1].
+I work on a Scala application which has several hundred test cases written in [SprayTestKit][1].
 One of the challenges in migrating this application to a new technology is that the moment we replace spray all our test cases break. (because test cases depend on spray).
 This makes the migration project more complex because we need to work with broken test cases during the migration.
 I wanted a way to decouple our test cases from SprayTestKit without having to write these all the test cases.
-Once the test cases are decoupled, we can use any technology on the server side and our test cases will immidiately catch bugs if any contract is broken.
+Once the test cases are decoupled, we can use any technology on the server side and our test cases will immediately catch bugs if any contract is broken.

-Let us look at the definintion of a typical SprayTestKit test case which uses the DSL specified by the kit
+Let us look at the definition of a typical SprayTestKit test case which uses the DSL specified by the kit

 ```scala
 Get("/foo/bar", "{'name': 'test', 'age': 20}") ~> cookie ~> apiRoute ~> check {